 Dr. ir.
 Gerhard Bruyns is an architect and urbanist.
-He presently holds the position of Associate Professor of Environment and Interior Design, School of Design at the Hong Kong Polytechnic University, Hong Kong.
+He is Associate Professor of Environment and Interior Design, School of Design at the Hong Kong Polytechnic University, Hong Kong.
 His roles include Discipline Leader E&I and Convener of the PhD Programme.

 Previously Dr Bruyns held tenure as a faculty member of the Delft School of Design, Faculty of Architecture, Delft University of Technology [TU Delft], the Netherlands.
 He has previously worked in practice in South Africa before joining the Urban Renewal and Management Chair of the TU Delft’s Department of Urbanism.
 In 2008 he was invited to join the Delft School of Design [TU Delft], an advanced research unit focused on combining critical theory, philosophy and design [architecture and urbanism] into a coherent MSc and PhD design program.
 Here Dr Bruyns’ role was to act as both a design mentor and MSc coordinator.